CHAFAH/K8S-Installation-and-setup/README.md

 Deployment takes place in a NameSpace.
 It is a virtual cluster in a Cluster.
-It is used to isolate different environments (prod, dev, test), sales/account/payroll It is also used for permissions(dev, engineers)/ resource utilizTION 9Gi/ Performance (priority)
+It is used to isolate different environments (prod, dev, test), sales/account/payroll It is also used for permissions(dev, engineers)/ resource utilization 9Gi/ Performance (priority)

-Kubernetes uses Kubectl client or UI to run workload
+Kubernetes uses Kubectl client or UI to run a workload

 kubectl get ns /  -n: to specify
 NAME              STATUS   AGE